-Confirm password fields, while widely used in many sign up forms, can be detrimental to overall conversion rate.
-Unfortunately, these fields are thought of as a safeguard against typos due to the masking of user input – however they may not always achieve their desired effects.
+Confirm password fields, is so much essential to consider in mobile form design best practices, while widely used in many signup forms, can harm the overall conversion rate.
+Unfortunately, these fields are considered a safeguard against typos due to the masking of user input – however, they may not consistently achieve their desired effects.

-Give users the ability to join in with ease using an easily identifiable icon!
-Our example brings out a great, accessible option for signup forms – just a simple tap on this industry-standard symbol is all it takes.
+Give users the ability to join in using an easily identifiable icon easily!
+Our example reveals an excellent, accessible option for signup forms – just a simple tap on this industry-standard symbol is all it takes.

-Labels that are top aligned make forms fly by – because users only need to move in one direction when filling them out.
-This is far faster than the two-step process of left and right alignment, which can slow down their progress.
+Top-aligned labels make forms fly by – because users only need to move in one direction when filling them out.
+This is far faster than the two-step left and right alignment process, which can slow down their progress.

-If you’re looking to keep your forms compact, top aligned labels can be a hindrance.
+Top-aligned labels can hinder you if you want to keep your forms compact.
 Instead, try inset labels and take advantage of the space available in each field – as seen with Google’s Material Design!
-A neat solution that keeps text visible without taking up unnecessary real estate is having it float inside when selected; almost like magic!
+A neat solution that keeps text visible without taking up unnecessary real estate is having it float inside when selected, almost like magic!
 Ultimately this will ensure an organized layout while ensuring no valuable information is overlooked.

-A one-column design ensures users can easily read through information without becoming overwhelmed or fatigued, while multiple columns cause the eyes to leap around and make it much harder for readers to grasp the content quickly.
+A one-column design ensures users can easily read through information without becoming overwhelmed or exhausted, it’s one of the most important mobile form design best practices .
+At the same time, multiple columns cause the eyes to leap around and make it much harder for readers to grasp the content quickly.
 It’s a win-win situation: better user experience yields faster completion times!

 Rather than leave people confused and with more questions than answers, this approach eliminates the guesswork to provide a clear path ahead.
-Rather than worrying about which field should come first or whether some of the sections are independent, users can quickly get into their task without extra fuss.
+Rather than worrying about which field should come first or whether some sections are independent, users can quickly get into their tasks without extra fuss.

-To make sure your data is always accurate and reliable, use constraints to limit what can be typed into the field.
+Use constraints to limit what can be typed into the field to ensure your data is always accurate and reliable.
 This could include specifying a character count range, limiting it to certain formats such as numeric or alphanumeric characters only, and even defining dependencies between fields for connection accuracy.
-By implementing these restrictions in advance you’ll save yourself from dealing with costly mistakes down the line!
+By implementing these restrictions in advance, you’ll save yourself from dealing with costly mistakes!

-Validation is essential in any project but it’s important to use inline errors properly, integrating them ‘just right here’ and avoiding placing them elsewhere on the page.
+Validation is essential in any project, but using inline errors properly is important, integrating them ‘just right here’ and avoiding placing them elsewhere on the page.
 Leveraging natural mapping can help you do this efficiently and effectively.

-When an error occurs, it can be tempting to just provide a generic message like ‘Something went wrong’ – however when errors occur the real value comes from being helpful and providing context as to why something failed.
-Instead of having users guess what they’ve done incorrectly or sending them off with nothing more than ‘Error 999’ explain exactly how they need adjust their action so that success follows!
+When an error occurs, it can be tempting just to provide a generic message like ‘Something went wrong’ – however, when errors occur, the real value comes from being helpful and providing context as to why something failed.
+Instead of having users guess what they’ve done incorrectly or sending them off with nothing more than ‘Error 999,’ explain exactly how they need to adjust their action so that success follows!
 A little extra effort goes a long way in creating user satisfaction.

 Be simple and straightforward

-Too often forms can be overcomplicated, with too many required fields to fill out.
-However, Imagescape discovered that by streamlining their form and reducing the number of information requests from 11 down to just 4 they saw an incredible 120% increase in conversion rates!
-When designing your own form remember: simplify it as much as possible – use only essential data points so you don’t scare potential customers away.
+Too often, forms can be overcomplicated, with too many required fields to fill out.
+However, Imagescape discovered that by streamlining their form and reducing the number of information requests from 11 to just 4, they saw an incredible 120% increase in conversion rates!
+When designing your own form, simplify it as much as possible – use only essential data points so you don’t scare potential customers away.

-To ensure respondents don’t lose context as they answer questions, labels should be placed prominently outside of the field.
-Whenever possible, use them on the left side so that answers are easy to read and comprehend quickly.
+To ensure respondents retain context when they answer questions.
+Labels should be placed prominently outside of the field.
+Use them on the left side whenever possible so that answers are easy to read and comprehend quickly.

-Designing for the mobile means having to work within limited screen sizes – but that doesn’t mean you can’t make your form an enjoyable experience.
-Placing labels on top of fields will lead to a longer form, however it is easier for our brains’ cognitive load as we only need to perform vertical scrolling instead of navigating through multiple widths.
+Designing for mobile means working within limited screen sizes – but that doesn’t mean you can’t make your form an enjoyable experience.
+Placing labels on top of fields will lead to a longer form.
+However, it is easier for our brains’ cognitive load as we only need to perform vertical scrolling instead of navigating through multiple widths.

-The most popular trend in UI design today is to utilize labels within fields and have them slide out of the top-left corner when they’re clicked or tapped.
+Today’s most popular trend in UI design is to utilize labels within fields and have them slide out of the top-left corner when clicked or tapped.
 Shopify has adopted this approach for their mobile platforms, providing a visibly enhanced user experience.

-For any business’s website, forms are essential for efficiently capturing visitor information.
-Great form design will ensure the overall user experience is smooth and effortless while boosting conversions – so make sure to keep these tips in mind!
-From usability considerations to mobile-friendliness, each decision you make should be tailored towards your own company objectives.
+For any website, forms are essential for efficiently capturing visitor information.
+Great for design will ensure the overall user experience is smooth and effortless while boosting conversions – so keep these tips about mobile form design best practices in mind!
+From usability considerations to mobile-friendliness, your decision should be tailored toward your company objectives.
 Start creating reliable interactive experiences that foster positive interactions between visitors and your brand today!